igjese/avalon/README.md

 ## 4. Additional Features
 - The game blends elements of logistics, resource management, and narrative choice into a compelling space exploration setting.
+- Quasi-Random Interactions: The game includes quasi-random interactions that reveal the backstory and relationships between crew members.
+These interactions add a dynamic, unpredictable element to each playthrough, making the game more engaging and replayable.

 ---